mskarthi95/VBA-Basics/README.md

 Open Excel and Alt + F11

-or Got to Option -> Customise Ribbon -> Select Developer combo -> Ok and Open VB
+or Go to Option -> Customise Ribbon -> Select Developer combo -> Ok and Open VB